nylas/exchangelib/README.md

 # threshold before giving up, if the server is unavailable or responding with error messages.
 # This prevents automated scripts from overwhelming a failing or overloaded server, and hides
 # intermittent service outages that often happen in large Exchange installations.

-# If you want to enable the fault tolerance, create credentials as a service account instead:
-credentials = ServiceAccount(username='FOO\\bar', password='topsecret')

 # An Account is the account on the Exchange server that you want to connect to.
 This can be
 # the account associated with the credentials you connect with, or any other account on the